wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - from SCRAMBLE -> SETUP if all territories are claimed (integration test)
   - from SETUP -> PLACEMENT if all armies have been placed (integration test)
   - from PLACEMENT -> ATTACK if the player places all of their earned armies
-    - Note that they may also change it manually, if they so desire.

 ## BVA Step 2
 Input: